Antiz96/Linux-Server/Services/Fail2Ban.md

 > bantime = 15m #How much the ban last.
 > findtime = 15m #Amount of time between failed attempts.
 > maxretry = 3 #Number of failed attempts before banning.
 > banaction = iptables-multiport #Block every opened port to the banned IP.
+> enabled = false #Default status of every other blocks.
+Put it to false and explicitely enable the blocks you want to enable.
 > [...]

 - [sshd] block: